namannehra/react-container/README.md

 https://github.com/jamiebuilds/unstated-next

 The idea for this project came from unstated-next.
-The only big difference `react-container` and `unstated-next` is the value passed to provider.
-In `unstated-next` only initial state can be passed to provider.
-In `react-container` any value can be passed.
+The only big difference between `react-container` and `unstated-next` is the value passed to the provider.
+In `unstated-next` only initial state can be passed to the provider.
+In `react-container` any value can be passed to the provider.

 #### `unstated-next`